MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference.md

 # Actions reference

 In this section, you can find a reference to all actions of the Power Automate.

-Select on any of the action groups and the list of actions will appear along with their parameters to assist you configure them.
+Select on any of the action groups and the list of actions appear along with their parameters to assist you configure them.

 |A - C|D - H|I - R|S - Z|
 |----|----|----|----|